openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 2. Invokes methods on the component library to obtain detection results
 3. Populates and sends the respective responses to the WFM

-The basic psuedocode for the Component Executor is as follows:
+The basic pseudocode for the Component Executor is as follows:
 ```java
 component.setRunDirectory(...)
 component.init()